Date: 11.09.2020 | Shing Yee

 Unlike hiking gloves, our unsupported household gloves are designed to be waterproof.

-Why household gloves need to be waterproof?
-Because housechores always involve water!
+Why do household gloves need to be waterproof?
+Because house chores always involve water!

 Imagine this: dishwashing, janitorial cleaning, wiping the floor all these jobs are using a lot of water.
-Hence the waterproof feature is necessary to prevent water from seeping into the glove and causes discomfort to the user when carry out their daily housework.
+Hence the waterproof feature is necessary to prevent water from seeping into the glove and causing discomfort to the user when carrying out their daily housework.

-At the same time, we have designed a layer of cotton flock lining which helps to absorb moisture and keeping users' hands for longer lasting dryness.
+At the same time, we have designed a layer of cotton flock lining which helps to absorb moisture and keeps users' hands from longer-lasting dryness.

 I hope now you have get the concept right.